FiddleMC/Fiddle/README.md

 ## Adding blocks/items

-You can easily add custom blocks or items with [packs](https://github.com/FiddleMC/Fiddle/wiki/Packs).
+You can easily add custom blocks or items by [installing packs and plugins](https://github.com/FiddleMC/Fiddle/wiki/Installing-packs).

-Packs can be stand-alone, or included in a [plugin](https://github.com/FiddleMC/Fiddle/wiki/Making-packs#in-a-plugin).
-Stand-alone packs are an archive file (`.rar` or `.zip`), and can be placed into the `fiddle_packs` folder in the server root.
+* A pack is a `.zip` or `.rar` file, and can be placed into the `fiddle_packs` folder in the server root.\
-For example: `fiddle_packs/Willows.rar`.
+  *For example:* `fiddle_packs/WillowTrees.zip`

+* Regular Bukkit plugins can also add their own custom blocks and items when added on a Fiddle server!\
+  *For example:* `plugins/WarpObelisks.jar`

+## Background

+To add custom blocks to Minecraft, but stay within the Paper ecosystem, and allow vanilla players to join, a fork of Paper that does exactly this was originally written for a small community server.
+You can join *sucraft.org* and do `/warp Demo` to see it in action yourself.

+The goal of this project is to re-write it in a generic way, so that everyone can use it, and add their own custom blocks just as easily, smoothly and reliably.

+You are very welcome to join the project by adding code parts, testing, sharing knowledge or giving suggestions.

 ## Goals of the project